 Cryptocurrency is a repository of value, which is protected by encryption.
 Cryptocurrencies are privately owned and have been created using advanced blockchain technology.
 Cryptocurrencies have not yet been regularized in most countries.
 However, digital currency is regulated by the central bank.

-Cryptocurrencies are protected by strong encryption and in order to trade in crypto, users must have a bank account, from which they buy cryptocurrencies of related value in an online way in exchange for digital currency (money in the bank account).
-Understand this as if you have Rs 150 in your bank account and you have purchased a piece of goods (which is currently worth Rs 150) in a capitalised manner of Rs 150.
+Cryptocurrencies are protected by strong encryption and in order to trade in crypto, users must have a bank account, from which they buy cryptocurrencies of related value online way in exchange for digital currency (money in the bank account).
+Understand this as if you have Rs 150 in your bank account and you have purchased a piece of goods (which is currently worth Rs 150) in a capitalized manner of Rs 150.

 DIGITAL CURRENCY IN INDIA

 When it comes to regulation, digital currencies will be supported by a central authority in India, which will be the RBI.
-THE RBI controls both liquid, cash and digital currency transactions.
+THE RBI controls both liquid, cash, and digital currency transactions.
 In the case of cryptocurrencies, it is a decentralized system and is not regulated by a central authority.
 However, all crypto transactions are entered into a decentralized ledger which is available to all.